cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 basic string matching using a single compatible version.

 ## Sending, Receiving, Acknowledging Packets

+Terminology:
+**Packet Commitment** A hash of the packet stored on the sending chain.
+**Packet Receipt** A single bit indicating that a packet has been received.
+Used for timeouts.
+**Acknowledgement** Data written to indicate the result of receiving a packet.
+Typically conveying either success or failure of the receive.

 A packet may be associated with one of the following states:
 - the packet does not exist (ie it has not been sent)